hydra3333/Pi4NAS64/README.md

    - configure a screen resolution which enables VNC server/client to run properly when headless
      * in a Terminal, using sudo raspi-config, Advanced
      * choose a screen resolution ANYTHING (eg 1920x1080) *other* than "default" so that a framebuffer gets allocated on a Pi4 which magically enables VNC server to run even when a screen is not connected to the HDMI port
-   - (the GUI should be left to boot and run, even in a headless state later)
+   - the GUI should be left to boot and auto start, even in a headless state

-3. Check, perhaps in the GUI menu item `Raspberry Pi Configuration`,
+3. Check, perhaps using the GUI menu item `Raspberry Pi Configuration`,
    - "login as user pi" is ticked
    - "wait for network" is unticked
    - "splash screen" is disabled